benkaan001/carRideWithJS/README.md

 ## Description

-Fun small word association game build with React.
-The application comes with a tiny backend in an effort to protect sensitive API KEY information on the server side.
-Though `.env` file enables us to hide the key, this sensitive information can still be easily obtianed through static files in dev tools.
+Fun small word association game application built with React.
+The application comes with a tiny backend to protect sensitive API KEY information on the server side.
+Though `.env` file helps us hide sensitive information such as an API key linked to a credit card account on the client side, this sensitive information can still be easily obtianed through a quick look at the static files through dev tools.

 ## Tests